BitcoinDesign/Guide/guide/how-it-works/liquidity.md

 Sourcing inbound liquidity is very important for [funding]({{'/guide/daily-spending-wallet/funding/' | relative_url}}) and onboarding a user to a lightning wallet.
 Imagine if you were brand new to bitcoin.
 You download your first wallet, a lightning wallet.
 Because there is no inbound liquidity, you can not receive any bitcoin.
 Would you understand what to do next?
 Would the wallet still seem useful to you?

-Helping the user to find inbound liquidity will remove friction from onboarding and make their overall experience with bitcoin easier.
+Helping the user to find inbound liquidity, or providing it as part of your application, will remove friction from onboarding and make their overall experience with bitcoin easier.

 ## Identifying different use cases